Back to Blog

 There are my monthly reflection questions.

-I also do an annual process with the team at PopUp and for my life in general.
-The picture above is of me doing the questions in Tallin in Estonia right now!
-(I have notice that everyone of my blogs has a picture of me at the top so far and I am not sure if this is a brand or a bad thing yet!
+I also do an annual process with the team at Rebel and for my life in general.
+The picture above is of me doing the questions in Tallin in Estonia!
+(I have noticed that every one of my blogs has a picture of me at the top so far and I am not sure if this is a brand or a bad thing yet!
 Please comment below!)

 Keys to making this work